ethereum/EIPs/EIPS/fundable-token-draft.md

 ---

 ## Simple Summary
-An extension to the ERC-20 standard token that allows Token wallet owners to request a wallet to be funded, by calling the smart contract and attaching a funding instruction string.
+An extension to the ERC-20 standard token that allows Token wallet owners to request a wallet to be funded, by calling the smart contract and attaching a fund instruction string.

 ## Actors

 #### Token Wallet Owners
-The person or company who owns the wallet, and will order a token funding request into the wallet.
+The person or company who owns the wallet, and will order a token fund request into the wallet.

 #### Token contract operator
-The entity, company responsible/ owner  of the token contract, and token issuing/minting.
-This actor is in charge of trying to fullfill all funding request, reading the funding instruction, and corelate the private payment details.
+The entity, company responsible/owner of the token contract, and token issuing/minting.
+This actor is in charge of trying to fullfill all fund request(s), reading the fund instruction(s), and corelate the private payment details.

+#### Orderer
+An actor who is enable to initiate funding orders on behalf ot a token wallet owner.

 ## Abstract
 Token wallet owners (or approved addresses) can order tokenization requests through  blockchain.
-This is done by calling the orderFunding or orderFundingFrom methods, which initiate the workflow for the token contract operator to either honor or reject the funding request.
-In this case, funding instructions are provided when submitting the request, which are used by the operator to determine the source of the funds to be debited in order to do fund the token wallet (through minting).
+This is done by calling the ```orderFund``` or ```orderFundFrom``` methods, which initiate the workflow for the token contract operator to either honor or reject the fund request.
+In this case, fund instructions are provided when submitting the request, which are used by the operator to determine the source of the funds to be debited in order to do fund the token wallet (through minting).

 In general, it is not advisable to place explicit routing instructions for debiting funds on a verbatim basis on the blockchain, and it is advised to use a private communication alternatives. such as private channels, encrypted storage or similar,  to do so (external to the blockchain ledger).
 Another (less desirable) possibility is to place these instructions on the instructions field on encrypted form.